 Below you’ll find a few delightful, off-the-wall wine pairings to take your meals from ordinary to extraordinary.
 Salut!

 1. Chardonnay and bleu cheese

-Wine and cheese — perhaps the ultimate couple in the culinary world — provide a wealth of mix-and-match flavors that seem to always taste delicious.
+Wine and cheese is perhaps the ultimate couple in the culinary world, providing a wealth of mix-and-match flavors.

 If a nice ripe bleu is your cheese of choice, pair it with the noble grape of a vibrant Chardonnay to bring out the cheese’s creamy texture and strong flavor.
 Joel Aiken’s Amici Chardonnay blend is a perfect wine pairing for those ripe creamy cheeses.
 The malic acid in the Chardonnay gives it a slight green-apple flavor that beautifully balances the bold mature flavor profile of the cheese.